top of page

 Unfortunately there are certain flowers that don't press as well with our traditional, hand-created methods.
 Any thicker flowers will also not fit in our thin frames.

-Flower types that don't preserve well include:
+Flower types that don't preserve well or at all include:

 • Calla lilies